Could you be a councillor?

 Tel: 01884 234229

-For information about the election process and how to stand as a candidate contact:
+For an informal discussion about the election process and how to stand as a candidate in any of the upcoming district, town or parish council elections on 2 May 2019, please contact:

 Electoral Services Manager